-The principles of remuneration for the Management Board and Supervisory Board are presented in section 7 of this Management Report.
+The principles of remuneration for the Management Board and Supervisory Board are presented in the Remuneration Report.
 The disclosure of total remuneration for members of the Management Board and Supervisory Board and its breakdown into fixed and variable compensation components is to be found in section 41 of the notes to the consolidated financial statements.